 Please note: corporate firewalls may cause issues with MCS Data Dashboard access.
 If you have created and validated your account but the dashboard is still not loading, we recommend that you first attempt to access it outside of the firewall network.
 This will verify whether the firewall is the issue.
 If you can verify that a firewall is the source of the issue, you will need to ask your IT department to whitelist any .dll files from your IP address.

-Our CEO, Ian Rippin; scheme manager, Alex Hughes and quality lead, Hannah Tweedle, discuss the launch of Low Carbon Landscapes, the MCS Data Dashboard and the importance of investing in low carbon technologies.
+Our CEO, Ian Rippin; Scheme Manager, Alex Hughes and Systems Manager, Hannah Tweedle, discuss the launch of Low Carbon Landscapes, the MCS Data Dashboard and the importance of investing in low carbon technologies.

 About the Low Carbon Landscapes annual report

 Our inaugural report, Renewing Britain, showcased the 14 years’ worth of data held within the MID, painting a vivid picture of the steps already taken to decarbonise the UK’s homes.

 Building on that report’s ambition, we are launching Low Carbon Landscapes – which will make invaluable MCS data more readily available to the sector and policymakers.

 The Low Carbon Landscapes report series will provide an annual market outlook, summarising the adoption of low carbon technologies and analysing the trends and policies that drive uptake.